 - In 1988 the two sides clashed in the Spratlys, with Vietnam again coming off worse, losing about 60 sailors.

-The Philippines has accused China of building up its military presence in the Spratlys.
-In early 2012, the two countries engaged in a lengthy maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.
+- In early 2012, China and the Philippines engaged in a lengthy maritime stand-off, accusing each other of intrusions in the Scarborough Shoal.